 This post may contain affiliate links.
 Please read our privacy policy.

-When I am spending big chunks of my day with strangers in my house, I don’t really want to put a lot of effort into dinner at the end of the day.
-We’ve been eating Ritz Cracker Chicken more often than I actually want to admit these days.
+Between sickness that just won’t quit and the general state of the world, I don’t really want to put a lot of effort into dinner at the end of the day.
+We’ve been eating ritz cracker chicken more often than I actually want to admit these days.

 Luckily, it’s a favorite of everyone in my family, so no one around here is complaining.

 I’ve mentioned in the past that I have a very picky eater for a husband.
-The guy would gladly eat spaghetti with red sauce six days out of seven.
+The guy would gladly eat pasta with crockpot spaghetti sauce six days out of seven.

 Okay, maybe he’d throw pizza into the mix every once in a while, but you get my point.
 This chicken is his jam.